pn11/vscode-evernote-search/README.md

-# vscode-extension-with-python
+# evernote-search VSCode Exetension

-This is an example for running a Python script inside a VSCode extension using the Node.js package [python-shell](https://www.npmjs.com/package/python-shell).
+This extension enables you to search notes in Evernote.

 ## Features